mozilla/platform-status/features/fetch.md

 caniuse_ref: fetch
 ---

-Low level API for fetching network resources that is more powerful and flexible than [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+A low-level API for fetching network resources that is more powerful and flexible than [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).